If your portfolio is concentrated in a narrow group of stocks, you may add to your investment risk.

-It may be tempting to concentrate your portfolio on a high-flying stock or two, especially if it’s your company’s stock you’re holding.
-However, while you may currently be doing well with a concentrated portfolio, the danger of a substantial drop is real.
+It may be tempting to concentrate your portfolio on a high-flying stock or two, especially if you’re holding stock of the company where you work.
+However, even if the positions in your concentrated portfolio are performing well, the danger of a substantial drop is real.

-“Having a large position of any one stock in your portfolio is risky,” says Robert Haworth, CFA, senior vice president and senior investment strategy director at U.S. Bank.
+“Having a large position of any one stock in your portfolio is risky,” says Rob Haworth, CFA, senior vice president and senior investment strategy director at U.S. Bank.
 “No one knows the future.”

 “A surprisingly high percentage of large blue-chip companies frequently experience large stock price declines,” says Bill Merz, CFA, senior vice president and senior portfolio strategist at U.S. Bank.